mbrandonw/presentations/2014-08-29-a-swift-start/optional-types.md

 > But in a strongly typed language, how does one do that?

 1. Objective-C was pretty close to this with `nil`
-> But still possibly to smudge types
+> But still possible to smudge types

 ^ * swift enforces explicit types